coleenquadros/configuration/docs/app-sre/design-docs/saas-namespace-selector.md

 ### Test Namespace Selector

 Use the CLI command `saas-namespace-selector` to verify the namespace selector and review the selected namespace.
 It shows the complete target list with all selected namespaces and resolved Jinja variables.
-E.g. for the `prometheus` example above:
+E.g., for the `prometheus` example above:

 ```bash
 $ qontract-cli --config config.toml saas-namespace-selector --app-name app-sre-observability --saas-name saas-app-sre-observability-per-cluster